OluchiAroh/FunGen_Class/README.md

  ### Inputs/Outputs ###

  Input and output files are specified in the codes using <>.
 Output of some program serve as an input file for other programs, hence attention should be paid to the last letter added to each output file name in the codes.
+Lastly, link to download files can be found in the input file section